 Prestige Pressure Cooker Features:

-Stainless steel Prestige Pressure Cooker Capacity: 5.5 to 10 Litres
+Prestige Pressure Cooker Capacity: 2 to 12 liter

-What Exactly Is a Pressure Cooker? - Prestige Pressure Cooker
+What Exactly Is a Pressure Cooker? - Prestige Aluminium Pressure Cooker

 Pressure cookers look like other kitchen pots, except their lids are a bit more elaborate.
 How they work is that they completely seal the pot.
 When the liquid inside boils, it is trapped inside the pot.
 Having nowhere else to go, steam builds up pressure.
 This results in higher cooking temperatures and shorter cooking times.